-Last month I wrote about the siege of Cawnpore and mentioned that it is best known for the massacre that ended it.
-In fact, there were two massacres.
-When the British forces marched out of the Entrenchment and boarded the boats they had been promised would take them to safety, Nana Sahib’s forces opened fire before they could cast off.
+The siege of Cawnpore was an incident during the Indian Mutiny which ended with the British agreeing to evacuate the town in exchange for safe passage out of the area.
+When the British forces marched out of their camp and boarded the boats they had been promised would take them to safety, Indian forces under Nana Sahib opened fire before they could cast off.
 Those who stayed on the boats died on the river and those who attempted to return to shore were cut down by cavalry.

 Although many women and children died in this massacre, they do seem to have been what we would now call ‘collateral damage’.
 It was the troops who were the target and all but four men who escaped down river died in that action.
 The women and children who survived were taken to a house that had been the residence of an officer’s mistress or bibi and which was therefore known as the bibighar.